 Managing your expectations can lower the often almost explosive initial enthusiasm.
 But it can also lessen the lack of motivation that usually follows when most of that enthusiasm has dissipated.

 When you know what has happened to others in similar situations – what path they have walked – you can adapt and try their solutions (and personal variations of those) and your own.
-This makes the worries and challenges easier to handle.
+This makes it easier to stop worrying.
+And challenges easier to handle.
 Both emotionally – since you know at least some of the things that will happen and that others have lived through it before – and practically.

 15. Figure out why you’re doing something.